 When it debuted in 2005, Kingda Ka at New Jersey's Six Flags Great Adventure laid claim to the twin titles of the world's tallest and fastest roller coaster.
 Its 50.6-second adrenaline rush of a ride sends coaster freaks up a 456-foot top hat tower and reaches a maximum speed of 128 mph in 3.5 seconds.
 Yikes!

-Most new coasters still use the tried-and-true approach, but attraction designers have been experimenting with a number of launch systems to ratchet up the acceleration, speeds, heights, and (of course) the thrills, as well as create different kinds of ride experiences.
-Screaming out of the loading station, Kingda Ka and the new breed of coasters eliminate the anticipation of the lift hill and deliver non-stop action from beginning to end.
+Most coasters built from the late 1970s on still use the tried-and-true approach, but some ride designers have been replacing conventional lift hills with a number of launch systems.
+They can ratchet up the acceleration, speeds, heights, and (of course) the thrills, as well as create different kinds of ride experiences.
+Screaming out of the loading station, launched coasters like Kingda Ka eliminate the anticipation of the lift hill and deliver non-stop action from beginning to end.

-To send coaster trains -- and their fearless passengers -- screaming from the get-go, launch systems have used compressed air, magnetic propulsion, jazzed-up electric motors, and even a low-tech weight-drop system that sounds like something Rube Goldberg might have invented.
-But hydraulics offer a relatively simple and efficient way to quickly get coaster cars moving fast -- VERY fast.
+To send coaster trains and their fearless passengers screaming from the get-go, ride designers have developed a variety of launch methods including magnetic propulsion, compressed air, and jazzed-up electric motors.
+But hydraulics offer a relatively simple and efficient way to quickly get coaster cars moving quickly—VERY quickly.

 A Coaster on Steroids

-The concept of a hydraulic launch system is similar to a traditional lift-chain coaster...on steroids.
+A hydraulic launch system is similar to a traditional lift-hill coaster... on mega doses of steroids.
 Instead of a lift chain, the coaster uses a cable that is wound around a giant winch.
 Attached to the cable is a catch car, a device that latches onto the trains and rockets them down the launch track.
 To marry the two, a "dog" drops down from the center of the train and hooks into the catch car.
 About two-thirds of the way down Kingda Ka's horizontal launch track, the train accelerates to its top speed, the dog lifts and disengages from the train, magnetic brakes slow the catch car, and the train continues up the 456 vertical top hat tower.
 Gravity takes the train down the other side of the tower and back to the station.

 Unlike conventional coasters, which typically reach their highest speed after roaring down the first drop, Kingda Ka clocks in at 128 mph on the approach to the tower.
-"In theory, we'd want to hit the same speed on both sides of the tower," says Reitz.
+"In theory, we'd want to hit the same speed on both sides of the tower," says Michael Reitz, a corporate engineer with Six Flags and a member of the development team that worked on Kingda Ka.
 "But wind, the weight load of the passengers, heat, humidity, and other factors affect the actual speeds."
 He says that Kingda Ka usually revs up to about 120 mph at the bottom of the other side of the tower before it navigates its second hill and heads home.

 That explains how Kingda Ka's trains tear out of the loading station.
 But how does the winch produce enough thrust to yank the cable down the launch track?
 Hydraulics.